Welcome to today's edition of the Rush 24-7 podcast.

 This is all about my legacy.

-You you gotta do this.
+You got to do this.

 Not for her.

-110 times in his Miami appearance, 97 times he talked about himself in Jacksonville.
+Yes, in 84 minutes campaigning for Hillary, he talked about himself 207 times, 110 times in his Miami appearance, 97 times he talked about himself in Jacksonville.

-Hillary does not talk about the Obamacare record or the Obama economic record or the Obama energy record.
+Hillary does not talk about the Obamacare record or the Obama economic record or the Obama energy record because she can't, because there isn't any aspect of it that people are saying, give us four more years.

-Nobody wants four more years of health care like this.
+Nobody wants four more years of healthcare like this.

 Nobody wants four more years of the job circumstance like this.

-Nobody wants four more years of wide open borders and everything that means.
+Nobody wants four more years of wide, open borders and everything that means.

 And somebody said it's a gas station.